leamas/system-config-repo/README.md

   - The packaging utils (yum, dnf, etc.) will find the package.
   - Gnome software is able to find the package and show a screenshot.

+Besides handling packaged repos, the tool is designed to handle any repository file in a consistent way.

 ## Security, users and such

-The tool allows users to update the file if they have write access to the /etc/yum.repos.d/ file or is member of the wheel group.
+The tool allows user to update the file if she has write access to the repository file or is member of the wheel group.
 See manpage for more.

 ## License
 This is open software licensed under the MIT license, see the LICENSE file.